 “After completing a BA in Zagreb in dramaturgy and theatre studies I felt I needed more practical training in playwriting.
 The MA course at Goldsmiths was exactly what I was looking for.
 The wonderful, intensive year under the guidance of John Ginman made me a better playwright.”

 In 2006, as part of The 50 – a Royal Court Theatre and BBC initiative to mark the 50th anniversary of Royal Court Theatre, she was nominated as one of the 50 most promising young writers in Great Britain.
-The next year, she wrote a one act play as part of omnibus of plays entitled Goldoni Terminus, which premiered at the Venice Biennale.
+The next year, she wrote a one-act play as part of an omnibus of plays entitled Goldoni Terminus, which premiered at the Venice Biennale.